The most remote and challenging of New Zealand’s Great Rides, this is an epic wilderness adventure for fit, intrepid mountain bikers.

 The trail is open all year but can be subject to heavy rain, cold temperatures and snow on elevated sections, even in summer, so appropriate clothing is vital.
 Being a wilderness ride, all food and equipment must be carried; the trail website has a useful list of gear to bring, along with detailed information on current trail conditions.

 The southern trailhead is at Lyell Historic Reserve, on State Highway 6 in the Buller Gorge, with the northern trailhead 3.5km inland of the West Coast town of Seddonville.
 Both are approximately 45 minutes’ drive from Westport, the closest major town.
-Pick-ups and drop-offs can be organised with Hike n Bike Shuttles; it’s about 1.5 hours drive between trailheads.
+Pick-ups and drop-offs can be organised with these cycle and walker-friendly service providers.(opens in new window)

-On the trail are four basic huts that must be booked in advance through the Mokihinui-Lyell Backcountry Trust, each with mattresses, water supply and toilets.
+On the trail are four huts that must be booked in advance through the Mokihinui-Lyell Backcountry Trust, each with comfortable facilities that you can find out more here(opens in new window).
 There are also two basic Department of Conservation huts on the trail at Mokihinui Forks and Goat Creek and a campsite at the Lyell trailhead.